333Kenji/CarClassifier_KNN/readme.md

 ---
 # Methodologies
-- Feature Analysis and comparison with Pandas, Numpy, SciPy stats module, and matplotlib/Seaborn.
+- Feature Analysis and Comparison with Pandas, Numpy, SciPy stats module, and matplotlib/Seaborn.
 - Encoding string-type ordinal categorial variable values as numeric values using the scikit-learn encoding module.
 - Hyperperameter Tuning and Model Selection using the scikit-learn implementation of KNN Classifier algorithm within a pipeline built using the scikit-learn pipeline module.
 - Training and Testing/Evalution of model using the scikit-learn metrics module and a specialized score/confusion matrix visualization.